CRICMIND.ai

 2026 Watch Points

 With CSK's squad potentially transitioning beyond the Dhoni captaincy era in 2026, the question is whether the Chepauk advantages persist without his tactical control.
-Ravindra Jadeja's captaincy or Ruturaj Gaikwad's leadership will be tested by whether the institutional knowledge of Chepauk management has been fully transferred — or whether it was partially a Dhoni-specific intuition.
+Ravindra Jadeja (RR)'s captaincy or Ruturaj Gaikwad's leadership will be tested by whether the institutional knowledge of Chepauk management has been fully transferred — or whether it was partially a Dhoni-specific intuition.

 FAQ